MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

 Once we've finished training our model we use the predict function, on our test dataset to see how accurately we can predict each example image.

-The code below runs performs training and test on the model defined above, the outcome is shown in the plot below.
+The code below performs training and test on the model defined above, the outcome is shown in the plot below.

 {% highlight ruby %}
 #use model on dataset